 Adult leaders are expected to set the best example for scouts through uniform, words, and deeds.
 Those working directly with the youth on the troop level are expected to wear official BSA uniforms based on the description provided in section.
 Members of the troop committee and boards of review, parents participating on weekend trips or assisting with weekly meetings, and merit badge counselors do not have to follow uniform expectations.

-Adult volunteers must register with the Boy Scouts of America.
+Adult volunteers must register with the BSA.
 This includes merit badge instructors, troop leaders, and committee members.
 This does not include parents who drive on troop outings, although they are required to file their insurance information with the troop and be listed on the official BSA Tour Permit.

 Adult leaders are expected to complete the official BSA Youth Protection training and Fast Start online (see web address below).
-Our Orange District training staff offers New Leader Essentials and Boy Scout Leaders Specific training.
+Our Orange District training staff offers New Leader Essentials and Scouts BSA Leaders Specific training.
 Other levels of training, as listed below, are highly recommended but not required.
 Troop 39 will only be as good as the leaders who supervise the troop.

 Youth Protection Training

-In 1987, the Boy Scouts of America began to address five ‘‘unacceptable’’ in American society-drug abuse, hunger, child abuse, illiteracy, and youth unemployment.
+In 1987, the BSA began to address five ‘‘unacceptable’’ in American society-drug abuse, hunger, child abuse, illiteracy, and youth unemployment.
 Adult leader training teaches identification and proper reporting procedures.

 Adult leaders are trained to recognize signs of physical, sexual, and emotional abuse and neglect in the required BSA Youth Protection training.